arisapooeater/9CT-Task-1/9CT_Mech_Project/PROJECT_DEVELOPMENT.md

 - Changing the code to fit my ~~original~~ new program plan.

 > #### Evaluate your process in solving this test case.
 > Overall, I think I was very successful in meeting this test case's requirements as with this test case alone, the robot does avoids the obstacles.
 However, this test case was ***not in our final program*** as it was unnecessary in our new plan because we had to change the way our robot goes around the path.
-Some challenges we faced for this test case was with the colour sensor, which we were able to identify it's issue by isolating the colour sensor's function.
+Some challenges we faced for this test case was with the colour sensor, which we were able to identify its issue by isolating the colour sensor's function.
 We found out that the way we coded it made the code break too early in the while code, and we also additionally found out that our robot's settings for the colour sensor was linear instead of colour.
 I think the robot detecting the obstacle using the ultrasonic sensor and just avoiding it alone went really well, but I believe that this test case could be improved next time particularly around the colour sensor's function.

 ### 3. Red/Yellow Obstacle Capture + Return Path after Capture (conjoined)